Child Life Specialist Program

 Brochure: Find out about the Resilient Child Certificate program

-The University of Akron offers programs leading to the B.A. and M.A. in Family and Child Development with a Child Life Specialist emphasis.
-Entrance into the program is highly competitive and limited to only 12 students each year (undergraduate and graduate combined).
+The University of Akron offers the M.A. in Child Life.
+Entrance into the program is highly competitive

 The master's degree program is for the Child Life student with a bachelor's degree in a related discipline who wants to obtain knowledge in the child life field in addition to gaining skills in an area of special interest.
 Students wishing to apply to the Master's Degree Program must fill out an application for the Graduate School and an application for the Child Life Specialist Program.
 Students who are entering the program from a field or degree other than child life will be expected to complete bridge-up courses: Child Development, Direct Experiences in the Hospital, Anatomy and Physiology I, and Medical Terminology.
 Learn more.